tojvann/DSA/Lecture 1.md

 - NOTE: Here y is an _lvalue_; it is a pointer that holds the address of 20 consecutive cells in the memory(starting address).

 - It can be assigned a value.
-The new operator return as address that is store in y.
+The new operator return an address that is store in y.

 - We can write: